UKPLab/emnlp2017-relation-extraction/README.md

 ## Relation extraction on an open-domain knowledge base

 Accompanying repository for our **EMNLP 2017 paper** ([full paper](http://aclweb.org/anthology/D17-1188)).
 It contains the code to replicate the experiments and the pre-trained models for sentence-level relation extraction.
+See [below](#ukp-lab-work-knowledge-bases) for links to other work on knowledge bases, question answering and graph neural networks.

 > This repository contains experimental software and is published for the sole purpose of giving additional background details on the respective publication.